LeeTuah/TicTacToe-Remastered/README.md

 **Step 1: Start the Server** (ONLY if you are hosting the server, not necessary if hosted seperately).

-(NOTE: You can use the executable if you are Windows instead of running the program itself.)
+(NOTE: You can use the executable if you are Windows instead of running the program itself)

 Open a terminal in the `server/` directory:
 ```bash
 python main.py